Sydney Psychologist

 • Interpersonal Psychotherapy (IPT)

-• Meditative and Mindfulness Techniques
+• Meditative and Mindfulness Techniques-Rewiring the Brain

 • Psychodrama